Streaming & CDC: Syncing Data

 1. The Sync Problem

-1. Dual Writes: App writes to DB, then to ES.
+1. Dual Writes: The application writes to the DB, and immediately writes to ES.

-2. Batch ETL: Run a script every hour.
+2. Batch ETL: Run a cron job or ETL script every hour to bulk-copy data from DB to ES.

 3. CDC (Change Data Capture): The Gold Standard.

-• Listen to the Postgres Write-Ahead Log (WAL).
+• Instead of querying the database, listen to the database’s internal Write-Ahead Log (WAL).

-• Stream every change (INSERT, UPDATE, DELETE) to Kafka.
+• Stream every committed change (INSERT, UPDATE, DELETE) into a message broker like Kafka.

 2. The Architecture: Debezium + Kafka

-• Ordering: Kafka guarantees order for the same ID (Partition Key).
+• Ordering: Kafka guarantees message order for the same entity ID (Partition Key).
+All updates to order_id=123 land in the same Kafka partition and are processed sequentially.

 3. Interactive: CDC Pipeline